 The brief has been fulfilled, the design has been successfully completed, and another project has been added to your portfolio.
 You and your team should applaud yourselves for a successful collaboration and a job well done.

 Feeling motivated to improve the design process in your workplace?
-Canva for Work is coming soon — sign up for early access by clicking the link below.
+Try Canva for Work.